-Because the company operates in markets with extended risk, preventative anti-corruption and social compliance initiatives are key considerations.
-Oase Outdoors plans to implement an anti-corruption policy, extend the work with business environmental and social compliance initiatives, and improve due diligence processes related to business partners, with all aspects developing in width and depth over the next five years.
-Culture and engagement are fundamental to the company DNA, making employee satisfaction another important sustainability issue that will continue to be measured through targeted surveys.
+Given Oase Outdoors operates in markets with extended risk, preventative anti-corruption and social compliance initiatives also remain key considerations.
+We have commenced to implement an anti-corruption policy, extend the work with business environmental and social compliance initiatives, and improve due diligence processes related to business partners, with all aspects on course to develop over the next four years.

+As shown by our annual Great Place To Work survey, culture and engagement are fundamental to the company DNA, ensuring employee satisfaction remains another important sustainability issue.
+We will continue to measure our progress through targeted surveys.

-Oase Outdoors is also working with a Product Safety Programme to ensure food and safety aspects and chemical management are compliant to relevant standards.
-This is an ever-expanding task directly proportional to the ever-increasing focus and legal requirements this area attracts.
+Oase Outdoors also maintains its commitment to working with a Product Safety Programme to ensure food and safety aspects and chemical management comply with relevant standards.
+It remains an everexpanding task directly proportional to the everincreasing focus and legal requirements this area attracts.

-We have already taken important steps along this road but there is still a distance to be travelled.
-I welcome all employees and partners to join our journey to become an even better and more sustainability-conscious business partner.
+Sustainability is becoming a core consideration to businesses and consumers alike and we have taken the first important steps to cement our commitment to fulfilling our responsibilities.
+And I again invite all employees and partners to join our journey to become an even better and more sustainability-conscious business partner.